Family Primary Care Nurse Practitioner

 Let us help you find your best track

-The Family Primary Care Nurse Practitioner MSN degree from Morningside College's Nylen School of Nursing consists of 47 total credit hours, including 22 credits from master's core classes and 25 FNP specialty course credits.
+The Family Primary Care Nurse Practitioner track MSN degree from Morningside University's Nylen School of Nursing consists of 47 total credit hours, including 22 credits from master's core classes and 25 FNP specialty course credits.
 Students in this track will complete 600 clinical/practicum hours along with three on-site residencies.